BruceZhaoR/adv-r/Expressions.md

 ### Pairlists
 \index{pairlists}

 There is one data structure we need to discuss for completeness: the pairlist.
 Pairlists are a remnant of R's past and have been replaced by lists almost everywhere.
-The only place you are likely to see pairlists in R is when working with function arguments:
+The only place you are likely to see pairlists in R[^pairlists-c] is when working with function arguments:

 ```r